crowecawcaw/aws-docs-history/README.md

 prefixes for a given service so new services can be added by updating that mapping instead of modifying the crawler logic.

+## Tests

+Run `pytest`.

+To add another conversion case, drop real AWS HTML/Markdown/URL triplets under `tests/data` (subdirectories welcome).
+Match stems for the `.html` and `.md` files, keep the canonical source URL as the first line of `.url`, and the tests discover them automatically.